raimon49/pip-licenses/README.md

 $ docker run --rm myapp-licenses --help
 ```

-**Note:** This Docker image can not check package licenses with C and C ++ Extensions.
+**Note:** This Docker image can not check package licenses with C and C++ Extensions.
 It only works with pure Python package dependencies.

 If you want to resolve build environment issues, try using not slim image and more.